kulkansecurity/gitxray/docs/features.md

 ## Forensics: What happened on the day of an incident? &#128269;

-Because `gitxray` collects data from multiple sources of activity including Commits, Comments, Workflow Runs, Issues, Deployments and more; and because Verbose mode in `gitxray` shows activity in a standarized YYYY-MM-DD format, it becomes possible to use Filtering in order to place focus on specific activity happening at a specific point in time.
+Because `gitxray` collects data from multiple sources of activity including Commits, Comments, Workflow Runs, Issues, Deployments and more; and because `gitxray` shows activity in a standarized YYYY-MM-DD format, it becomes possible to use Filtering in order to place focus on specific activity happening at a specific point in time.

 For example, by running `gitxray` with the following arguments, only results from that specific date are returned.
 You may place focus on a day, or even a month:

 ```
-gitxray -r https://github.com/SampleOrg/SampleRepo -v -f 2024-08
+gitxray -r https://github.com/SampleOrg/SampleRepo -f 2024-08 -outformat text
-gitxray -r https://github.com/SampleOrg/SampleRepo -v -f 2024-09-01
+gitxray -r https://github.com/SampleOrg/SampleRepo -f 2024-09-01 -outformat text
 ```

+An outformat of type `text` can help in this specific use-case more than the defaul `html` report.

 ## Analyzing Commit Hours to Identify Anomalies &#128347;